Reviews You Can Rely On

 • Ease of Assembly (10% weighting)

-We've tested many of electric bikes, which can come in many styles.
+We've tested many electric bikes, which can come in many styles.
 Each model has pros and cons.
 If your budget allows, check out our electric commuter bike review.
 We've also tested and compared folding electric bikes and cargo bikes if you have different needs.

 We tested the user interface of each model during our test rides.